PNC Financial Services Group Inc Annual Shareholders Meeting Tra

 William S. Demchak - The PNC Financial Services Group, Inc. - Chairman, President & CEO

-Good morning, everybody.
-On behalf of our Board of Directors and management team, we're pleased that you've joined us for this morning in our 2021 Annual Meeting of Shareholders.
+Thank you, and good morning, everyone.
+On behalf of our Board of Directors and management team, we are pleased that you have joined us this morning for our 2022 Annual Meeting of Shareholders.
 As Chairman of The PNC Financial Services Group, I will preside as the Chair of this meeting.
-Obviously, in light of the continuing public health concerns regarding the COVID-19 pandemic, we are conducting our meeting solely by remote communication.

-To begin, let me just provide a quick overview of how the meeting is going to proceed.
-First, I'll call the meeting to order.
-Then I'll introduce our directors, the Executive Committee and representatives of our independent public accounting firm, who will be available to address questions d
+To begin, let me provide an overview of how our meeting will proceed.
+After calling the meeting to order, I will introduce our director nominees, Executive Committee members and representatives of our independent registered public accounting firm, who will be available to address questions during the general Q&A portion of the meeting.

 PNC Financial Services Group Inc Annual Shareholders Meeting Transcript